Mvb1122/Halloweener/README.md

 - randomN - Sends a random Nhentai.
   - sometimes it won't work because there's no official number of dojin on the site, so it'll choose like 999999 and not get anything to send back.
 - randomCP - Sends back a random Creepy Pasta video.
-  - currently unfinished, as my friend (who I think might want to help me make this bot,) hasn't curated a list of his favs.
 - Dad bot ripoff (prefix: I'm)
   - Have you heard of the Dad bot?
 I made it in half an hour.
 (I'm not too good at coding. . .)
 - 8ball - Send it a question following the h!8ball and it'll give you an answer from an eight-ball.